NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   2. `// this triggers an assert, because [2, 2] is outside of the matrix bounds`

 # Inheritance

-On This Page

-  1. Defining a Base Class

-  2. Subclassing

-  3. Overriding

-  4. Preventing Overrides

 A class can _inherit_ methods, properties, and other characteristics from another class.
 When one class inherits from another, the inheriting class is known as a _subclass_, and the class it inherits from is known as its _superclass_.
 Inheritance is a fundamental behavior that differentiates classes from other types in Swift.